glen-mac/watHeaders/README.md

 > Warning: code is horrible as I have only used this for personal use.
 When I get the time I will make it less-horrible (and faster).

-*It's the one thing pentesters hate doing...* collecting information regarding the _best practice_ response headers provided by a particular host, or list of hosts.
+**It's the one thing pentesters hate doing...** collecting information regarding the _best practice_ response headers provided by a particular host, or list of hosts.

-Why do it by hand when you can automate it?
-And in Go!

 The output file produced, is a CSV file containing the headers checked for, and the hosts that responded - with their results.
 Runtime flags are included so you can customize what represents success in the fields and what does not.